AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

    ```bash
    bin/magento events:create-event-provider --label "My_server_provider" --description "Provides out-of-process extensibility for Adobe Commerce"
    ```

+   The `label` field will be shown as the name of the created Event Provider in the App Builder UI.
+The `description` field provides more context about the created Event Provider.

    **Note**: The label can contain English alphanumeric characters and underscores (_) only.
 The first character must be a letter.